 Alister McClure is a local preacher, circuit steward and district EDI officer in the Yorkshire North and East District.
 He has been equality, diversity and human rights professional for 20 years, working with public and voluntary sector organisations.
 Currently working as Head of Equality and Inclusion for an NHS Hospital, he has previously worked as one of the Connexion’s EDI officers.
 Describing himself as a Methodist who is ecumenical, inclusive and progressive, he has a passion for the giftedness of all people, especially of those not ordained, and for ‘church beyond the Church’.
 Alister is married to John and lives in Beverley, East Yorkshire.

-Mark Rowland is a presbyter in the Coventry and Nuneaton circuit, with responsibility for Coventry Central Hall and Woodside Avenue Methodist Church.
+Mark Rowland is a PhD student at the University of Leeds researching queer holiness and also works part-time at the University of Warwick as Free Church Chaplain.
 A lifelong Methodist, Mark is committed to a gospel which is for all and to the church’s action for justice and peace.
-Mark has worked closely with Coventry Pride on a variety of events both during Pride itself and as part of LGBT history month.
-Mark lives in Coventry with his partner, Sam.
+Mark is also a trustee of OneBodyOneFaith.
+Mark lives in Leamington Spa with his partner, Sam.
 Mark is our Treasurer.